LD4P/arm/modeling_recommendations/custodial_history.md

 > - **Label**: Sale
 > - **URI**: TBD
 > - **Definition**: The exchange of an Item for money or other object of value.
-> - **Comment**: Typical associated Activities: BuyerActivity, SellerActivity, BrokerActivity.
+> - **Comment**: Typical associated Activities: BuyerActivity, bib:SellerActivity, BrokerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:SaleEvent.

 **ex:Theft**
 > - **Label**: Theft
 > - **URI**: TBD
 > - **Definition**: The removal of an Item from the possession of the rightful owner without the latter’s consent.
-> - **Comment**: Typical associated Activities: ThiefActivity, OwnerActivity.
+> - **Comment**: Typical associated Activities: ThiefActivity, bib:OwnerActivity.
 > - **SubclassOf**: ex:CustodialEvent, schema:Event.

 **ex:Transfer**